Partnerships frequently encounter difficulties and this can result in partnership disputes.

 Liability of the Partners

-Every partner in a firm is liable jointly with the other partners for debts and obligations of the firm incurred while he is a partner; and after his death his estate is liable.
-The Patnership Act also makes each partner liable for any wrongful act or ommission by any partner and the misapplication of any money.
+Every partner in a firm is liable jointly with the other partners for debts and obligations of the firm incurred while they are a partner; and after their death their estate is liable.
+The Partnership Act also makes each partner liable for any wrongful act or ommission by any partner and the misapplication of any money.

 Liabilities of Incoming Partners

 Under Section 17 of the Partnership Act a person who is admitted as a partner does not become liable to the creditors of the firm for anything done before they became a partner.
 In other words, if the partners have run up debts prior to a new partner entering the firm then the new partner is not responsible for those debts.